bukhbayar/capstone-finance/README.md

 # Capstone Project
 ==============================

-### 1. Credit Card Fraud Detection

-### What is Fraud
+### What is Fraud Detection

-Fraud is a billion-dollar business, and according to PWC (2018), it is increasing every year.
+Fraud detection is a problem that applicable in many industries including banks and financial sectors, insurance, government agencies and law enforcement.
+On the other hand, its becoming billion-dollar business (2018 PWC), and it is increasing every year.

-#### Some common problems:
+#### Some common Frauds:
 - Credit Card Fraud
 - Tax Fraud
 - Fraud in Supply Chains, Retail networks, Purchase Department
 - Fraud in Insurances
 - Fraud in Healthcare

-### Challenges in Detecting Frauds
+### Challenges in detecting Frauds
 Information technology, business reengineering, reorganization or downsizing may weaken or eliminate control, while new information systems may present additional opportunities to commit fraud.

 #### Traditional programming techniques
-- Frequency between tries from same IP or computer
+- Frequency between unsuccessful tries
 - Registered customer's location like country, postcode or address
-- 3D code in payment
+- 3D code in credit card payment
+- other unusual behaviour that captured by human

-#### Machine Learning techniques
+#### Machine Learning techniques in Fraud Detection
-One of the common technique to detect fraud in credit card payment is Anomoly detection which is a technique used to identify unusual patterns that do not conform to expected behavior, called outliers.
+One of the common technique to detect fraud in credit card payment is Anomaly Detection that used to identify unusual patterns that do not conform to expected behavior, called outliers.

-#### Other usages of Anomoly Detection:
+#### Other common usages of Anomaly Detection:
 - Manufactoring
 - Data Center
 - Airplane engine
+- Website

-### Some common machine learning-based approaches for Anomaly Detection
+### Some commong Machine Learning-based approaches for Anomaly Detection

 - Density-Based Anomaly Detection (example: k-NN, LOF)
 - Clustering-Based Anomaly Detection